nixlang-wiki/nixlang-wiki/nix/collecting-garbage.md

 > It can easily be a footgun to delete all but the most recent generation, given it negates one of Nix's superpowers, namely being able to rollback potentially breaking configuration changes.
 {.is-danger}

-Aside from the above notice, furhter, the manual page for `nix-collect-garbage` should be considered.
+Aside from the above notice, further, the manual page for `nix-collect-garbage` should be considered.

 > These flags should be used with care, because they potentially delete generations of profiles used by other users on the system.